What is the Safest Flooring for Seniors?

 No matter what surface you choose, there is a way to enhance the safety.
 If your concern is slips and water absorbance, you can apply various products to create a waterproof space.
 That will eliminate the risk of puddles and standing water.

-With several flooring options like laminate, carpeting, vinyl, or linoleum, there is a possibility to add specialized pads under the surface to enhance the softness.
+With flooring options like laminate, carpeting, vinyl, or linoleum, there is a possibility to add specialized pads under the surface to enhance the softness.

 Flooring Materials For Seniors To Avoid